Aleeja137/HPCTools-3-SpMV/README.md

 # HPC Tools - Deliverable 3 - SpMV

-This code compares the performance of well established linear algebra library function's (GSL) agains our own implementation.
-The comparison is done both for dense and spare matrices.
+This code compares the performance of well established linear algebra library's functions (GSL), against our own implementation.
+The comparison is done both for dense and sparse matrices.

 The code is based on the skeleton provided by Prof. Emilio Padrón González (https://gitlab.citic.udc.es/emilio.padron/spmv).
 It is the third graded deliverable on the HPC Tools curse, the first one of the second block.